reflex-dev/reflex-web/blog/2024-11-04-best-python-frameworks.md

 # TODO(elvis): link oobabaga project

-## Dash--data apps & dashboards for Python
+## Plotly Dash--data apps & dashboards for Python

 Dash is a framework for building analytical web apps.
 It's built on top of Flask, Plotly.js, and React.js.
 Dash applications are structured into two main components: layout and interactivity.